Korean expats in the Philippines

 My husband who loves the Philippines so much would really want to have a retirement home and spend his golden age between the two countries.
 He really had a great time there despite getting held up twice at gunpoint!

 Life in the Philippines can be a real heaven if you have money.
-Two million won ($2,000 or PHP 100,000) a month can afford you a lot of luxuries.
+Two million won ($2,000 or PHP 100,000) a month can afford the Korean expats lot of luxuries.
 I just hope it’ll be a little safer in the future.

 The cost of living is, even though there is a little difference depending on individual cases, two million won per month in Philippines, from 2.2 million to 2.5 million won in Malaysia, 1.5 million won in Nepal, and from 2 million to 2.2 million won in Thailand.
 This cost includes traveling expenses to Korea (a couple of times per year), payment for hired domestic workers and playing golf.